adamlui/js-utils/geolocate/README.md

 ### `locate([ip])`

-Asynchronous method to fetch geolocation data for the `ip` passed, returned as an object.
+Asynchronous method to fetch geolocation data for the `ip` passed, returned as an object:

-**💡 Note:** If no `ip` is supplied, your own one will be used.

 ```js
 // Using await syntax